Dniel97/RedSea/readme.md

 RedSea
 ======

-Music downloader for Tidal.
+Music streaming agent and downloader for Tidal.
 For educational use only, and may break in the future.

 Requirements
 ------------